UFGInsurance/mulint/README.md

 If you encounter false positives or find other checks that could be automated, please open an [issue](https://github.com/UFGInsurance/mulint/issues).
 Include any information (API, branch, file, message, etc.) needed to replicate the issue.

+Also please open an issue if the tool behaves incorrectly under macOS, Linux, or Windows.
+Include the platform, version, flavor, etc. in addition to the above.